 SBAI Response to SEC Proposed Rules for Private Funds - April 2022

-The SEC announced proposed new rules for private funds covering quarterly statements of performance and fees, mandatory fund audits, adviser-led secondaries, preferential treatment and written documentation of compliance reviews.
+The proposed rules cover quarterly statements of performance and fees, mandatory fund audits, adviser-led secondaries, preferential treatment and written documentation of compliance reviews.
 At the SBAI, we are supportive of effective regulation particularly where it encourages disclosure to allow for well-informed investment decisions.
 Many of these areas are covered in our Alternative Investment Standards.
 Following engagement with our community of allocators and asset managers, we have raised some concerns about unintended consequences that might stem from the prescriptive nature of the rules.

 In our response to the SEC’s request for public input we raised the following key points alongside responses to the SEC’s specific questions:

 - Freedom of Negotiation and Contractual Arrangements: We believe that in the years since the global financial crisis, the coming together of asset managers and investors through organisations such as the SBAI or through negotiations and due diligence meetings, has achieved significant improvements in the alternative investment industry relating to fund documentation, fund terms, adviser operations and more.
 For this reason, we believe investors and advisers should retain as much freedom to negotiate contractual and other terms to continue to achieve new best practices and better outcomes in the industry.